The debate over Trump's mental health

 Motor function is driven by the brain's frontal lobe, which loses volume with age but also gets affected by a specific, relatively rare, type of dementia.

-According to the National Health Service (NHS) in the UK, frontotemporal dementia has symptoms including "acting inappropriately or impulsively", "appearing selfish or unsympathetic", "overeating", "getting distracted easily" and "struggling to make the right sounds when saying a word".
+According to the UK's National Health Service (NHS), frontotemporal dementia has symptoms including "acting inappropriately or impulsively", "appearing selfish or unsympathetic", "overeating", "getting distracted easily" and "struggling to make the right sounds when saying a word".

 Next week the president will undergo his first medical examination - a physical - since taking office.

-"It's disgraceful and laughable," said Sarah Huckabee Sanders, the White House press spokeswoman.
+Sarah Huckabee Sanders, the White House press spokeswoman, said: "It's disgraceful and laughable.

 "If he was unfit, he probably wouldn't be sitting there, wouldn't have defeated the most qualified group of candidates the Republican Party has ever seen."

-But others have been more forthright.
 Following in the footsteps of Jeb Bush's assertion during the race for the presidency that "the guy needs therapy", Tennessee senator Bob Corker said in August that Mr Trump had not demonstrated the "stability" he needed for the role.

-There was only one Republican lawmaker at the Bandy X Lee talk earlier this month - he or she has not yet been identified.
+Dr Frances previously said the debate was unfair - but to people suffering from mental illnesses.
+"Bad behaviour is rarely a sign of mental illness, and the mentally ill behave badly only rarely," he said.